alexa/alexa-smart-screen-sdk/README.md

 * Release the focus management - Release any focus management that might be held.

 Using the predefined device visual characteristics, Esc and B are mapped to Exit and Back respectively.

+## Release Notes and Known Issues

+For a list of enhancements, bug fixes, and known issues, refer to [CHANGELOG.md](https://github.com/alexa/alexa-smart-screen-sdk/blob/master/CHANGELOG.md).